-If you are a durable medical equipment (DME) POS supplier billing DME services without a registered taxonomy for DME, the claims editing system will deny the service line.
+If you are billing durable medical equipment (DME) services without a registered taxonomy for DME, the claims editing system will deny the service line.
 DME claims that are currently processing on our new platform see this issue frequently.
 When providers submit DME claims without DME taxonomy, it will deny as inappropriate for provider type.